TildenWinston/Email-Tool-Suite/README.md

     Search stings to look at: (Full formatted.
 Nothing will be added to these.
 Good for emails that come from multiple addresses, but have another common thread.) subject:(Newsletter) is:unread before:2019/04/30

+Run AutoRead.java to automatically mark emails as read.
+Size.java and Count.java can also be run and they don't make any account changes so they are good places to start.